AmpersandTarski/TheToolsWeUse/deploying-ounl-rap3.md

 To build an Ampersand-compiler, we need the Ampersand source files, which reside in a GitHub repository.
 We can download these source files on a fresh server, so this step merely requires section 1 to be finished successfully.
 The RAP3 source files reside in a GitHub repository as well, so we'll just clone both repositories into the server.

-Git comes preconfigured in Bitnami's LAMP configuration.
 I have used Git on the command line to get the Ampersand source code and the Ampersand model repository cloned onto the server.

-I have created `/home/ampersandadmin/git` for storing the local clones.
+I have created `/home/lru/git` for storing the local clones.
 Here is what I did:

 `mkdir ~/git`